ReiGnboW86/AdventureAI/README.md

 # AdventureAI
 Choose your own adventure AI text game!
 I was inspired from our little Hackathon project creating a similar game using OpenAI Swarm agents.
-This project is planned to be using langchain and a vector database to create a better user experience (maybe I will use agents further down, I don't know yet)
+This project is planned to be using langchain and a vector database to create a better user experience.

-Please follow!
+Please star and follow!

 Decided to use Datastax AstraDB (Thanks Tech with Tim @ Youtube) as the Vector database for this project as their free tier is godly (5gb).